albanribet/albanribet/README.md

 ### I'm Alban!

 ## 🌱 About me
 I'm doing a Bachelor's degree in computer science and marketing at the University of Otago.
-My interests are coding, surfing, the gym and indie games

 ## 🎓 Goals
 To become a software developer and not be homeless 🫡